AdguardTeam/AdguardKnowledgeBase/01.general/01.adguard-ad-filters/docs.en.md

 <a name="introduction"></a>
 ## Introduction

-This article is about filters that we create to be used in AdGuard and other ad-blocking software (e.g., uBlock Origin).
-Every filter represents a set of rules in text format which are used by AdGuard apps and programs to filter advertising and privacy-threatening content (such as banners, pop-ups, trackers, etc.).
-Rules specific to a particular Internet segment (German filter, Russian filter, etc.), or serving a specific purpose (Social media filter, Tracking Protection filter, etc.) are combined into one list (filter) and can be enabled or disabled all at once.
+This article is about the filters we create to use in AdGuard and other ad-blocking software (e.g., uBlock Origin).
+Filters are sets of rules in text format used by AdGuard apps and programs to filter out advertising and privacy-threatening content such as banners, pop-ups, or trackers.
+Filters contain lists of rules based on their purpose.
+Language filters include rules for corresponding language segments of the Internet (e.g., the German filter).
+Task-based filters group rules that fulfil a specific task, such as the Social media filter or the Tracking Protection filter.
+Enabling or disabling a filter makes it easier to work with the entire list of rules at once.

 <a name="policy"></a>
 ## AdGuard Filters Policy